-In 2019 and 2018, certain non-executive employees participated in a long-term incentive plan that pays awards in cash (LTI Cash Plan).
+In 2020, 2019, and 2018, certain non-executive employees participated in a long-term incentive plan that pays awards in cash (LTI Cash Plan).
 The LTI Cash Plan provides an award notice to participants granting them the opportunity to earn a cash award, half of which is subject to service conditions only, with the other half subject to performance and service conditions.
 For the performance based cash award, the amount of cash actually awarded will range from 0% to 200% of the target amount, depending upon Boise Cascade's EBITDA, determined in accordance with the related grant agreement.
 Under the LTI Cash Plan, the award is paid in three equal installments each year after the grant date, with continued employment as a precondition for receipt of each award installment.
 We recognize compensation for cash awards with only service conditions on a straight-line basis over the requisite service period.
 Cash awards subject to performance conditions are also recognized on a straight-line basis over the requisite service period, based on the most probable amount of cash to be paid subject to achievement of the performance condition.

-In 2019 and 2018, we recognized \$2.2 million and \$1.4 million, respectively, of LTIP Cash Plan expense, primarily recorded in "General and administrative expenses" in our Consolidated Statements of Operations.
-There was no LTIP Cash Plan expense recorded during 2017.
-During the 2018 performance period, cash awards earned 110% of the target based on Boise Cascade's 2018 EBITDA, determined by our Compensation Committee in accordance with the related grant agreement.
+In 2020, 2019, and 2018, we recognized \$3.9 million, \$2.2 million, and \$1.4 million, respectively, of LTI Cash Plan expense, primarily recorded in "General and administrative expenses" in our Consolidated Statements of Operations.
+During the 2019 and 2018 performance periods, cash awards earned 96% and 110%, respectively, of the target based on Boise Cascade's 2019 and 2018 EBITDA, respectively, determined by our Compensation Committee in accordance with the related grant agreements.